 Early in my first Peace Corps assignment, I was an architect without a home.
 In 1968, after summer training in a Colorado migrant labor camp, I became one of 110 PCV assigned to Afghanistan Group XIV.
 When we arrived in Kabul, those of us who were assigned to work in the city had to find our own lodging.

 While volunteers were living in hotels, the irony was obvious.
-I went to work each day designing schools for the Ministry of Education’s Construction Division.
+I went to work each day designing schools for the Ministry of Education’s Construction Division - yet I had to live in a hotel rather than a place I could call my home.
 We designed low-cost prototypes for elementary schools throughout the country.
 I also designed a school campus mosque, utilizing short beam spans for local communities to build.
 Eventually, I found housing with 4 other PCVs sharing the rental costs.
 The high rent stretched our budgets.
 All volunteers, both urban and rural, received the same housing allowance.

 Before I left, I was fortunate to visit Herat's great Mosque, and Lashkargah's Qala-e-Bost historic fortress in Helmand Province.
 I visited Nuristan along the Pakistan-Afghan border, while on a Ministry of Education school search tour.
 In the Bamiyan Valley I visited the world’s largest Buddha statues, climbing onto one of the statue's heads to view the valley below.
 The Taliban destroyed these religious symbols in 2001—just one of thousands of tragedies afflicting the country to this very day.